AdobeDocs/experience-manager-65.en/help/assets/config-smart-tagging.md

 >* Smart Content Services is no longer available to new [!DNL Experience Manager Assets] On-Premise customers.
 Existing On-Premise customers, who already have this capability enabled, can continue using Smart Content Services.
 >* Smart Content Services is available for existing [!DNL Experience Manager Assets] Managed Services customers, who already have this capability enabled.
 >* New Experience Manager Assets Managed Services customers can follow the instructions mentioned in this article to set up Smart Content Services.
->* Download the [hotfix]() which is meant for the upgrade of Service Pack 21.
+>* To support the Oauth integration on Service Pack 21, you need to install the [hotfix]().
->* For the Service Pack 21 below users can troubleshoot the smart tags for OAuth credentials.
-See [Troubleshooting smart tags for OAuth credentials](#config-smart-tagging.md)
+>* For Service Pack 20 and older, you need to perform the workaround steps for SCS to support Oauth integration.
+See [Troubleshooting smart tags for OAuth credentials](#config-smart-tagging.md).

 Before you use the Smart Content Service, ensure the following: